 Alternatively, you can choose to stay in the Palermo area, one of the principal nightlife areas of the city, from where a taxi to the stadium is quite affordable (or you can catch the metro or a bus).

-Tickets for River games can generally be bought from one or two days before the match at the ticket windows (boleterías) of Estadio Monumental.
-There may at times be ticket sales at the stadium on the day of the match, but this is definitely not always the case.
+Tickets for River games can generally be bought from one or two days before the match at the ticket windows (boleterias) of Estadio Monumental.

-Ticket prices depend on the match, but a seat at one of the curves typically costs AR$200.00 and a seat at one of the long sides AR$ 300.00.
+Ticket prices depend on the match, but range from AR$250.00 for an upper tier seat at one of the curves to AR$ 700.00 for a middle-tier seat at one of the long sides.

 Relevant Internet links